 Obituary: Mary Louise Newton, 72, Holy Cross

-Survivors include her husband of 48 years, David Newton; two daughters, Tammy Satterly (Steven) of Cox’s Creek and Sherry Cecil of New Haven; one sister, Kathy Johnson of Hodgenville; one brother, Robert Linton of Columbia, S.C.; 10 grandchildren, John Satterly, Caitlin Wilte, M.J.
+Survivors include her husband of 48 years, David Newton; two daughters, Tammy Satterly (Steven) of Cox’s Creek and Sherry Cecil of New Haven; one sister, Kathy Johnson of Hodgenville; one brother, Robert Linton of Columbia, S.C.; 10 grandchildren, John Satterly, Caitlin Witte, M.J.
 Cecil (Sarah Meck), Tristan Satterly, Zack Cecil, J.B.
-Cecil, Brandon Satterly, Owen Satterly, Brantley Jeffries and Megan Vires; and three great-grandchildren.
+Cecil, Brandon Satterly, Owen Satterly, Brantley Jeffries and Megan Vires; and five great-grandchildren.

 The funeral is 10 a.m.
 Thursday, Jan.
 6, 2022, at Holy Cross Catholic Church in Loretto with Deacon Joseph R. Dant officiating.
 Burial is in the church cemetery.